rmorsomme/Topic-Modeling-of-Liberal-Arts-Curriculum/Data_Prep_and_Analysis.md

   )
 ```

+### Topic label

+Since the LDA algorithm is unsupervised, the topics are unlabeled.
+We provide labels for the topics of the model with 5 topics by hand for illustration.
+To accomplish this, we use the plot `Key Words of Each Topic` on the [Shiny App](https://rmorsomme.shinyapps.io/shiny_app/) and we try to find the common theme across the terms of each topic.
+For instance, the first topic is characterized by the words `economic`, `law`, `policy`, `international` and `public`; I therefore label it `Policy`.
+The second topic is dominated by the terms `literature` and `art`; I label it `Arts`.
+The third topic contains the words `search`, `skill`, `method`, `write`; I label it `Academic Methods`, etc.

 ### Results

-We present the output of a topic model with three plots which respectively show (i) the most important terms for each topic (ii) the main courses/clusters of each topic and (iii) the most important topics of each course/cluster.
-For each model, we present the results at the course- an the cluster-level.
-The LDA is an unsupervised algorithm, meaning that the topic are unlabeled.
-In the final section, I label the topic manually.
+We present the topic models with three plots.
+The first plot presents the key words of each topic, the second plot the main courses and clusters of each topic and the third plot the most important topics of each course and cluster.

+We have already used the first plot to provide a label to the topics.

 Let us set the number of topics to `12` and observe the plots at the cluster level.
 Most topics are covered by several clusters.
 Fot instance, `topic 10` is covered in several clusters of the humanities (`History`, `Literature` and `Philosophy`) and social sciences (`International Relations`, `International Law` and `Economics`).
 For a liberal arts program this is a desirable outcome since it encourages students interested in a particular topic to take classes in different clusters, thereby broading their acadmeic horizon (one of the objectives of the program).
 At the same time, this pattern may be artificially created by the fact that there are more than twelve topics present in the curriculum, meaning that the LDA algorithm has to combine unrelated themes into one topic.
 This is for instance the case for `topic 3` which combines the themes of law (`law`, `legal`) and international affairs (`european`, `international`) (see first plot).
 Increasing the number of topics in the model should solve this issue.